 Applications for variations to the cut-off date can only be made by the Course Coordinator on pedagogical grounds, and must approved by the relevant School Learning and Teaching Committee.

-This is a full form intepreting exam that takes 1.75 hours.
-The exam is conducted in NAATI exam format, involving 8 tasks.
-The tasks will involve different situations fromdifferent domains, including at least one from the health domain and one from the legal domain.
+This is a full form interpreting quiz that takes about 1.75 hours.
+The exam is composed of 8 tasks.
+The tasks will involve different situations from different domains, including at least one from the health domain and one from the legal domain.

 • One Sight Translation into English task – related to, and immediately after, remote dialoguetaskFour monologues